 If you have younger kids, displaying your fragile items up high is a great option.

 5. Add Winter Wonderland Decorations Where You Can

 Use fake snowflakes, wintery trees, snowmen, etc. wherever you can in your room to create a magical wintery feel.

 I found these felt snowflakes at the dollar store, but you could make some out of felt or cardstock if you can’t find any.

 Mix blue and white vases, jugs, etc. and embellish with fake flowers or pinecones

 A lot of winter decor doesn’t have to be fragile to make a room beautiful.

 Creating a winter wonderland in your home doesn’t have to be impossible.

 And changing your decor can be a fun way to try something new this Christmas.
-Plus the winter wonderland theme has the added benefit of being an easy decorating transition for your winter decor.
+Plus the winter wonderland theme has the added benefit of being an easy decorating transition for your winter decor which you can view in this winter mantel post.
 If you need a few other ideas for ways you can reuse your Christmas decor as your winter decorations you can read this post.